MShower/Simple-Statistic-List/README.md

 ## ✨ Features
 - 🪓 Count how many blocks a player has mined
 - 🧱 Count how many blocks a player has placed
-- 📊 Show results with the vanilla `/scoreboard` system
+- 📊 Show results with the vanilla scoreboard system
 - 🔄 Multiple display modes:
     - Show mining stats
     - Show placing stats